mmajkowx/action-download-artifact/README.md

+## Note
+This action is based of [dawidd6/action-download-artifact](https://github.com/dawidd6/action-download-artifact) which has a security vulnerability when using the default `path`.
+The maintainer prefered not to have this fixed since it's a breaking change.
+This repository fixes the issue.

 # Download workflow artifact GitHub Action

 An action that downloads and extracts uploaded artifact associated with given workflow and commit or other criteria.